24anisha/copilot-evaluation-harness/README.md

 ```
 In this example:
 - `--metric=fix` specifies the "fix" metric.
-- `--language=python,javascript` indicates the languages to be used in the pipeline.
+- `--languages=python,javascript` indicates the languages to be used in the pipeline.
 - `--n_cases=10` runs the pipeline for 10 test cases.